x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/listIndexes_en.md

 ##VERSION##

-v2.0 and above
+v5.0 and above

-#EXAMPLES##
+##EXAMPLES##

-Return all index information under the collection "sample.employee".
+List the information of all indexes in the collection "sample.employee".

 ```lang-javascript
 > db.sample.employee.listIndexes()